Rock On!!: Plot

 KD meets with Rob, who now makes a living composing jingles for advertisements.
 Together, they invite Joe, who is now married to Debbie but lives largely unemployed, with an eight-year-old son.
 The family is supported by Debbie, who has a small fishing business but who also holds a grudge against the band for the way it affected Joe.
 Joe feels he should reconcile with his old friends, but Debbie sees this as his weakness.
 KD and Rob thus attend the party without Joe, and Aditya is shocked to see them.
 He later scolds Sakshi for trying to dig up his past, which he claims to have left behind.
 Sakshi is hurt, and she leaves him after informing him that she is pregnant.
 Devika persuades Aditya to face his past and meet with his ex-bandmates.
 KD, Joe, and Rob meet up and visit the place where they used to practice as a band.
 Aditya also arrives and reconciles with Joe and the rest.
 They start practicing regularly at Aditya's house.
 Learning about this, Sakshi, too, returns to Aditya.

-Channel V announces another contest, and at Rob's insistence, the band enters.
+Channel V announces another contest, and at Rob's insistence, the band enters, this time with support from Ajay, the frontman of one of Magik's former rival groups, who informs the band that his group doesn't play anymore and he is thus good to help them enter the contest.
 Meanwhile, Debbie arranges a guitar-playing job for Joe on a cruise ship, which is due to set sail on the same day as the contest.
-It is later discovered that Rob is dying of a brain tumour and his last wish is to perform with Magik.
+At a party, Aditya runs into Tanya, who is revealed to be married to Ajay.
+Aditya apologizes to Tanya for his actions, and she forgives him.
+It is later discovered that Rob is dying of a brain tumor, and his last wish is to perform with Magik.
 The contest is aired on the radio, and while Joe is on his way to the airport, he hears Magik perform the song he wrote for Debbie ten years earlier, which they dedicate to him.
 This prompts him to join the band at the competition, where he and Aditya sing a duet in a triumphant performance.

 The epilogue reveals that Rob died two months after that performance.
 Sakshi gives birth to a baby boy, whom they name "Rob" in memory of their friend.
 Devika is dating KD, who starts a record company with Joe.
 Debbie quits her job in the fishing business and becomes a successful stylist.
 The band members and their families meet every weekend to keep the band's "Magik" alive forever.